Mark Brayne: Career

 Brayne was with Reuters News Agency from 1973 to 1978, serving as correspondent in Moscow and East Berlin.
 In 1978 he joined the BBC, first as its German service correspondent in Berlin for two years, then as Central European correspondent based in Vienna.
 From 1984 to 1987 he was BBC Radio News correspondent in Beijing, then from 1988 to 1992 was BBC World Service Diplomatic Correspondent based in London.
 In 1992 he became Deputy Head of the BBC Central European Service and in 1993 Deputy Head of the Russian service.
 From 1994 to 2003 he was the BBC's Regional Editor, Europe.

 In the 1990s Brayne retrained as a psychotherapist and in 2000 graduated with a Master of Arts degree in transpersonal counselling and psychotherapy at the CCPE (Centre for Counselling and Psychotherapy) in London.

 In 2002 Brayne set up the BBC's project for Journalism and Trauma, and in the same year concurrently became Director Europe for the Dart Centre for Journalism and Trauma.

 In 2003, Brayne left the BBC to work in private psychotherapy practice and as Director (Europe) for the Dart Centre.
 Between 2004 and 2008, when he left the Dart Centre, he was a member of the board of the European Society for Traumatic Stress Studies (ESTSS).

 From 2014 to 2015, Brayne served on the board of the EMDR Association UK & Ireland.
 Brayne and his wife Jutta are joint Directors of their advanced EMDR training company EMDRFocus Ltd and both work as EMDR Consultants online from their home in Sheringham, Norfolk, UK.

-Private life

-In 1977, Brayne first married Jutta Hartung.
-They had two sons, Christopher (born 1980) and Alastair (born 1982), and a daughter, Katharine (born 1987), before divorcing in 2001.
-In 2002, he married Sue Bowes.
-They divorced in 2013, and Mark and Jutta remarried later that year.